Sheldon Renan: "The Blue Mouse and the Movie Experience"

-On Sep 23, 2016, at MOMA, an all day evented celebrated the life of Bruce Conner.
-Taking part in the day were the art critic Michael Duncan, the art historian Anastasia Aukeman, Melissa Ragona, Associate Professor of Visual Culture and Critical Theory, School of Art, Carnegie Mellon University, and Sheldon Renan.
-His one-hour talk centered on a 1967 panel he had chaired, in which Bruck Conner threw the only copy his film "Leader" into the audience, in an act of artistic “filmicide”.
-Renan was the only member of the MOMA group who knew Bruce Conner as person.
+An Introduction to the American Underground Film

+As the first book about underground film, Renan's book began a serious look at such filmmakers as George and Mike Kuchar, Jack Smith, Marie Menken and many others.
+It has also been used as a text book in many college film classes.

 Motion pictures

 Renan worked as an advertising copywriter 1964–1968 in New York, San Francisco, and Japan.
 His first screenplay (with Donald Richie) was for "Basic Film Terms" (1970).
-In 1975 he wrote the PBS series "The Japanese Film" (co-written with U.S. Ambassador to Japan Edwin Reischauer).
-In 1979 he directed the documentary short "The Electronic Rainbow: An Introduction to Television."
-In 1981 he directed the feature documentary "The Killing of America."
+In 1975 he wrote the PBS series The Japanese Film (co-written with U.S. Ambassador to Japan Edwin Reischauer).
+In 1979 he directed the documentary short The Electronic Rainbow: An Introduction to Television.
+In 1981 he directed the feature documentary The Killing of America.
 In 1984 he wrote and directed the feature film Treasure: In Search of the Golden Horse.
-In 1987 he directed the feature documentary "AIDS: What Everyone Needs to Know."
+In 1987 he directed the feature documentary AIDS: What Everyone Needs to Know.
 It was produced by the Aids Project LA, Churchill Films and the UCLA Center for Interdisciplinary Research on Immunology and Disease.
 In 1990 he wrote the screenplay for the feature film Lambada, based on a story by, and directed by Joel Silberg.
-Jon Pareles, in his review for the New York Times, said Lambada is the kind of bizarrely updated old hat in which the club's kindly bouncer, Big, tells a reluctant student, Ramon, You got potential - college potential....(and) has a burnished, big-budget glow."
+Jon Pareles, in his review for the New York Times, said Lambada is the kind of bizarrely updated old hat in which the club's kindly bouncer, Big, tells a reluctant student, Ramon, "You got potential - college potential....(and) has a burnished, big-budget glow."
 In 1994 he wrote the screenplay for the Untouchables TV episode "Only For You."

-Renan appears in the films "Godard in America" (Ralph Thanhauser, director, 1970) and "Birth of a Nation" (Jonas Mekas, director, 1997).
+Renan appears in the films Godard in America (Ralph Thanhauser, director, 1970) and Birth of a Nation (Jonas Mekas, director, 1997).